Clinical and Translational Research (CLTR)

 CLTR 5407.
 Clinical and Translational Research Practicum.
 (1-12 Credits)

 Provides practical training in the formulation and conduct of clinical and translational research.
-Specific aspects that will be covered during the 9-12 total hours of the practicum will be: the identification of a specific research question and its specification as one or more aims, review of the relevant literature, and specification of the methods to be employed in the conduct of the study, including experience in recruitment and retention of subjects, an IRB application and HIPAA documents preparation.
-The student will initiate a research project and participate in data collection and analysis, culminating in a report of the findings.
+Specific aspects covered during the 9-12 total credit hours of the practicum will be: the identification of a specific research question and its specification as one or more aims, review of the relevant literature, and specification of the methods to be employed in the conduct of the study.
+The student initiates a research project and participates in data management and analysis, culminating in a report of the findings ready for journal submission.
 These activities will be monitored and mentored by a research advisor who is a member of the Graduate Faculty.

 May be repeated for a total of 12 credits